stgm/public_html/_posts/2021-01-26-running-check50.md

 - `exists()`, which does nothing more than verify the presence of the correct source files used in the remainder of the checks

-- `veronica()`, which (strangely) checks if the program works correctly when fed the name "Emma"
+- `veronica()`, which checks if the program works correctly when fed the name "Emma"

 - `brian()`, which checks if the program works correctly when fed the name "Rodrigo"

+Never mind those function names!

+From the example you may notice a few things:

+- There are dependencies between checks.
+The second and third check specify `exists` as a precondition.

+- The `"""docstrings"""` atop each function are used as check descriptions when running `check50`.

+- The check specifies a kind of "chain of events", where expected input and output are specified, as well as the expectation of a clean exit.

-The latter check is a simple measure to ensure that the program isn't hardcoded towards the name "Emma".
-Of course, it could be hardcoded for both names and pass the check:
+Incidentally, the third check is fundamentally the same as the second one.
+It is a simple measure to ensure that the program isn't hardcoded towards the name "Emma".
+Of course, student code could be hardcoded in the following way and still pass the check:

     name = input("Name: ")
     if name == "Emma":